-How about taking Alpaca’s for a walk?
+How about taking an Alpaca for a walk?
 We had a big tick on our family bucket list the other day when we did just this.
 We had such a lovely and memorable day out to Charnwood Forest Alpacas on the Leicestershire/Derbyshire border.
-They are located south east of Burton-on-Trent and west of Loughborough, just a short drive from the M1.
+They are located south-east of Burton-on-Trent and west of Loughborough, just a short drive from the M1.

 Our Day Out to Pukka Pacas – Charnwood Alpacas